Sarvatha02/devtrack-ai-app/README.md

 # DevTrack AI

-DevTrack AI is a modern, high-converting SaaS landing page that showcases a job tracking platform for developers.
-It focuses on clean UI, strong UX, and conversion-driven design to simulate a real startup product experience.
+DevTrack AI is a modern, high-converting SaaS landing page designed to showcase a job tracking platform for developers.
+It focuses on clean UI, strong UX, and conversion-driven design — simulating a real startup product experience.

 ---